 PHOENIX (March 5, 2014) -- Arizona Oncology, a practice affiliated with The US Oncology Network and US Oncology Research, is enrolling patients in clinical trials at a faster rate than ever before, giving patients new, timely options when they need them most.

-In Phoenix, Gynecological Oncologists Snehal Bhoola, M.D., and Mike Janicek, M.D., enrolled the first two patients into a Phase III, international ovarian cancer clinical trial in October.
+In Phoenix, the first two patients were enrolled into a Phase III, international ovarian cancer clinical trial in October.
 Both are Arizona Oncology patients and Phoenix area residents who may benefit from the study.

 The trial will examine whether two drugs -- pegylated liposomal doxorubicin and trabectedin -- are more effective in treating advanced-relapsed epithelial ovarian, primary peritoneal or fallopian tube cancer when prescribed together.
 Pegylated liposomal doxorubicin is already a commonly used therapy for ovarian cancer.